July 2007 Agde to River Aude

 Fiona, Earl & Harry visited us and Willem in Grau d'Agde, inviting us to stay over on board Barge Colibri for Bastille Night.
 Earl's mum, was arriving from Australia to share this special night with them.
 Fiona & Earl enjoyed time with family & friends for a few days.
 Barge Colibri has none stop bookings till end of season, so very much enjoyed this time off.

 John & I celebrated Bastille night twice once in Le Grau-d'Agde on 13th then on 14th in Carcassonne.
 This was a welcome break as we are out of water for two weeks painting the Moet in awful wind most days.
+Two weeks of boat painting and then a few days John helping paint Barge Colibri.

 John & I drove (60k) to Marseillette on Bastille day and enjoyed a visit and drink with Andrea before Fiona & Earl chauffeured us all to our grand picnic spot on river Aude.
 Our spot had been saved by Mark, Nicole and nephew Douglas, they have been coming to the same spot on the river for the last four years, 9 of us enjoyed the picnic.